 - i.
-Fixed income securities and equities are valued at year-end quoted closing prices, where available.
+Fixed income securities, and equities are valued at year-end quoted closing prices, where available.
 Where quoted prices are not available, estimated fair values are calculated using comparable securities. - ii.
-Short-term notes, treasury bills, term deposits, and agreements to repurchase or resell securities maturing within one year, and promissory notes payable on demand are stated at cost, which together with accrued interest income approximates fair value given the short-term nature of these investments. - iii.
-Pooled fund investments include investments in fixed income, equities, real estate and commodities.
-Pooled funds are valued at the unit values supplied by the pooled fund administrator, which represent the Plan's proportionate share of underlying net assets at fair values determined using closing market prices.
-These net asset values are reviewed by management. - iv.
+Short-term notes, treasury bills, term deposits maturing within one year are stated at cost, which together with accrued interest income approximates fair value given the short-term nature of these investments.. - iii.
+Pooled funds include investments in fixed income, equities, and real estate.
+Pooled funds are valued at the unit values supplied by the pooled funds' administrators, which represent the Plan's proportionate share of underlying net assets at fair values determined using closing market prices.
+These net asset values are reviewed by management - iv.
+Master trust pooled fund investments include investments in private equities.
+Master trust pooled funds are valued at the unit values supplied by the master trust pooled funds' administrator, which represents the Plan's proportionate share of underlying net assets at fair values determined using net asset values obtained from general partners.
+These net asset values are reviewed by management. - v.
 Directly held real estate is valued based on estimated fair values determined by appropriate techniques and best estimates by management, appraisers, or both.
-Where external appraisers are engaged to perform the valuation, management ensures the appraisers are independent and compares the assumptions used by the appraisers with management's expectations based on current market conditions and industry practice to ensure the valuation captures the business and economic conditions specific to the investment. - v.
-Private fund investments include investments in real estate, infrastructure, and agriculture & timber assets.
-The fair value of a private fund investment where the Plan's ability to access information on underlying individual fund investments is restricted, such as under the terms of a limited partnership agreement, is equal to the value provided by the fund's general partner unless there is a specific and objectively verifiable reason to vary from the value provided by the general partner.
-These net asset values are reviewed by management. - vi.
-Derivatives, including futures, options, interest rate swaps, credit default swaps, total return swaps, and currency forward contracts, are valued at year-end quoted market prices, interest, spot and forward rates, where available.
+Where external appraisers are engaged to perform the valuation, management ensures the appraisers are independent and compares the assumptions used by the appraisers with management's expectations based on current market conditions and industry practice to ensure the valuation captures the business and economic conditions specific to the investment. - vi.
+Private fund investments and co-investments include investments in private equities, real estate, infrastructure, and natural resources assets.
+The fair value of a private fund investment or co-investment where the Plan's ability to access information on underlying individual fund investments or co-investments is restricted, such as under the terms of a limited partnership or co-investment agreement, is equal to the value provided by the general partner unless there is a specific and objectively verifiable reason to vary from the value provided by the general partner.
+These net asset values are reviewed by management. - vii.
+Derivatives, including futures, options, credit default swaps, interest rate swaps, total return swaps, and currency forward contracts, are valued at year-end quoted market prices, interest, spot and forward rates, where available.
 Where quoted prices are not available, appropriate alternative valuation techniques are used to determine fair value.
-The gains or losses from derivative contracts are included in the realized and unrealized gains or losses on investments. - vii.
+The gains or losses from derivative contracts are included in the realized and unrealized gains or losses on investments. - viii.
 Absolute return strategy investments, comprised of hedge funds, are recorded at fair value based on net asset values obtained from each of the hedge funds' administrators.
 These net asset values are reviewed by management.